cardiology-gen-ai/data-etl/mddocs/Syncope_2018.md

 cardiac masses (atrial myxoma, ball thrombus, etc.), pericardial disease/tamponade, congenital anomalies of the coronary arteries, prosthetic valve dysfunction, pulmonary embolus, acute aortic dissection, and pulmonary hypertension (see section 4.1.1).
 Structural cardiac or cardiopulmonary disease can be present in some patients with syncope, and its incidence increases in older patients.
-The mere presence of heart disease does not imply that syncope is related to the underlying cardiac disorder.
-Some of these patients have typical reflex syn- . [........................................] cope; in others, such as those with inferior myocardial infarction or aortic stenosis, the underlying cardiac disease may play a role in triggering or potentiating a reflex mechanism, and—finally—the underlying cardiac disease may be the substrate for conduction disturbances, supraventricular arrhythmia, or VA that causes syncope.
+The mere presence cope; in others, such as those with inferior myocardial infarction or aortic stenosis, the underlying cardiac disease may play a role in triggering or potentiating a reflex mechanism, and—finally—the underlying cardiac disease may be the substrate for conduction disturbances, supraventricular arrhythmia, or VA that causes syncope.